ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 Depending on the exact reason that the user enters an invalid state, it will either be detected by background monitoring or the next time that out-of-band communication is available.
-Importantly, this means that users must stay online for some fixed amount of time after entering an invalid state for it to be successfully detected.
+Importantly, this means that users must stay online for some bounded amount of time after entering an invalid state for it to be successfully detected.

+Alternatively, instead of executing a lookup incorrectly, the Transparency Log can attempt to prevent a user from learning about more recent states of the log.
+This would allow the log to continue executing queries correctly, but on outdated versions of data.
+To prevent this, applications configure an upper bound on how stale a query response can be without being rejected.

-The exact caveats of the above guarantee depend naturally on the security of underlying cryptographic primitives, but also the deployment mode that the Transparency Log relies on:
+The exact caveats of the above guarantees depend naturally on the security of underlying cryptographic primitives, and also the deployment mode that the Transparency Log relies on:

 - Third-Party Management and Third-Party Auditing require an assumption that the